ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 Task 2: The participant saw the recruitment button in the navigation bar.
 They clicked on it, and quickly found the dates.

 Task 3: The participant looked at the navigation bar and saw the values button.
-They clicked on it, hoping to find out some positive traits about the frad through its mission statement.
+They clicked on it, hoping to find out some positive traits about the frat through its mission statement.
 The participant did not find anything about mission statement on that page, but they did learn that Chi Psi values its members' mental health, which they thought was great.

 Task 4: Again went to the values page.
-The participant found that Chi Psi is a frad that pays a lot of attention to philantrophy.
+The participant found that Chi Psi is a frat that pays a lot of attention to philantrophy.
 This resonates with the participant because they organized a lot of charity events during high school and also donated money to help people in need.

 ### Participant 4 (Final Submission)
 > Using your notes from above, describe your user by answering the questions below.